holochain/holochain-proto/README.md

 <!-- /TOC -->

 ## Installation
-Once you have a working environment (see OS specific instructions) you can install the Holochain command line interface with:
+Either use docker installation, or once you have a working environment (see OS specific instructions) you can install the Holochain command line interface with:
 ```bash
 $ go get -d github.com/metacurrency/holochain
 $ cd $GOPATH/src/github.com/metacurrency/holochain